MartaKliuchnik/hospital-appointment-scheduler/README.md

 }
 ```

 Description: The request did not include any valid fields for updating the schedule.
-All fields provided in the request were either undefined or missing, resulting in no changes being applied to the schedule.
+All fields provided in the request were either undefined or missing.

 ```
 {
-    "message": "No changes applied to the schedule."
+    "message": "All fields are required."
 }
 ```